PRUBHTEJ/PRUBHTEJ/README.md

 ### Hi there 👋

+I'm currently pursuing my Bachelors in Information Technology from GGSIP University, New Delhi.
+I'm really interested in Deep Learning & Python development.

+I'm open on collaborating on any Deep Learning / Machine Learning based projects.

+Pronouns: He/Him/His

+Fun fact: Psst..., you can also reach out to me for solving you doubts on HTML, Css, Java, MATLAB, C++, etc.

 <!--
 **PRUBHTEJ/PRUBHTEJ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.